randName/sqlite-wasm-minimal-demo/README.md

 ## Using the module

+> [!WARNING]
+> The following steps are not officially supported and may break without warning

 There are some things to handle when using the `sqlite3.wasm` module in JS

 ### creating `Memory` and providing imports